 An introductory study of how and why fraud is committed, how fraudulent conduct can be deterred, and how allegations of fraud should be investigated and resolved.
-Prerequisites: ACC 231 Principles of Accounting I and ACC 233 Principles of Accounting II OR ACC 231 Principles of Accounting I and FIN/FAM 388 Personal and Family Financial Planning.
+Prerequisites: ACC 231 Principles of Accounting I and ACC 233 Principles of Accounting I and FIN/FAM 388 Personal and Family Financial Planning.
 Same as BUS/CJU 336.

 ACC 430.
-Principles of Taxation.
-3 hours.
+Principles of Taxation I. 3 hours.
 F. Every year; and Sp.
 Odd years.